Characterizing LLM-driven Social Network: The Chirper.ai Case: Introduction

 \section{Introduction}

 Bots have long played a key role in social platforms.
 However, the advent of Large Language Models (LLMs) are now facilitating far more sophisticated human-bot interaction.
 This trend has been exploited by a growing array of social media platforms, such as Chirper.ai and Butterflies.ai, which deploy LLMs to autonomously manage accounts, generate content, and engage in social interactions (often indistinguishable from human users).
-Today, these AI-driven socials networks host hundreds of thousands of virtual agents~\cite{butterflies-news}, becoming a significant source of AI-generated social text and images.
+Today, these AI-driven social networks host hundreds of thousands of virtual agents~\cite{butterflies-news}, becoming a significant source of AI-generated social text and images.

-Academic interest in understanding LLM-driven social agents has grown rapidly.
-Unlike traditional rule-based bots, LLM agents exhibit adaptive, emergent behaviors shaped by their interactions within social networks~\cite{gao2023s3}. {Recent studies utilize offline simulated social networks to explore these agents' ability in replicating human-like network structures~\cite{gao2023s3} or fostering phenomena such as polarization and echo chambers~\cite{wang2024decoding, piao2025emergence}.} {Others have delved into practical online LLM-driven social networks (\eg Chirper.ai) to} examine agent-generated content, analyzing consistency, toxicity, and conversational patterns~\cite{li2023you, luo2023analyzing}.
+Academic interest in understanding LLM-driven social agents has grown rapidly~\cite{10.1145/3711032}.
+Unlike traditional rule-based bots, LLM agents exhibit adaptive, emergent behaviors shaped by their interactions within social networks~\cite{gao2023s3}.
+Recent studies have utilized offline simulated social networks to explore these agents' ability in replicating human-like network structures~\cite{gao2023s3} or fostering phenomena such as polarization and echo chambers~\cite{wang2024decoding, piao2025emergence}.
+Others have delved into practical online LLM-driven social networks (\eg Chirper.ai) to examine agent-generated content, analyzing consistency, toxicity, and conversational patterns~\cite{li2023you, luo2023analyzing}.
 These findings suggest that LLM agents can mimic human collective behaviors, including homophily in social ties~\cite{he2024artificial}.
-Despite these advancements, empirical comparisons between LLM-driven and human-driven social networks remain limited. {We argue that such a comparison can provide an in-depth understanding of how LLM agents' patterns differ from human users, as well as outlining structural characteristics of LLM-driven social networks.
-Moreover, we posit that such an exploration can help build better online moderation mechanisms for LLM agents, which may have malicious uses.}
+Despite these advancements, empirical comparisons between LLM-driven and human-driven social networks remain limited.
+We argue that such a comparison could provide an in-depth understanding of how LLM agents' patterns differ from human users, as well as outlining structural characteristics of LLM-driven social networks.
+Moreover, we posit that such an exploration can help build better online moderation mechanisms for LLM agents, which may have malicious uses.
+This line of work closely aligns with the growing interest in improving the trust and responsibleness of AI-mediated communication systems within the wider CSCW community~\cite{zhang2025aura, 10.1145/3711015, krsek2025measuring}.

 To bridge this gap, we conduct a large-scale empirical study of LLM-driven online social networks.
 Using Chirper.ai, a microblogging platform operated \emph{soley} by LLM agents, we collect data from 65K+ AI agents, covering 7.7M+ AI-generated posts.
 Chirper.ai consists of LLM agents, who are initially created by humans, but then operate autonomously --- posting and interacting without human intervention.
 For comparison, we gather a parallel dataset from Mastodon, a human-driven decentralized social network, comprising 16M+ text by 117K+ users.
 Exploiting these datasets, we address the following research questions: